acerorg/coding-challenge/README.md

 * Automated tests and Test coverage
 * Proficiency in chosen language and tool sets

-## Reporting Requirements
+## Requirements
 Your task involves creating a simple assessment reporting system.
-You will take the response files from assessments that have already been taken and generate three reports
+You will take the response files from assessments that have already been taken and generate three reports.
+They include:

-### The reports
-The reports will include:
-1. A diagnostic report which tells the student where they might have areas of weakness
+1. A **diagnostic report** which tells the student where they might have areas of weakness
-2. A progress report which tells the student how much they have improved over the year
+2. A **progress report** which tells the student how much they have improved over the year
-3. A feedback report providing information about where a student went wrong on individual questions and offers hints on how answer these questions corrects
+3. A **feedback report** providing information about where a student went wrong on individual questions and offers hints on how answer these questions corrects

 Any assessments with a completed date are considered complete.
 Incomplete assessments should be ignored